QuantEcon/lecture-python-intro/linear_algebra.md

 (The other cases are referred to as overdetermined and underdetermined systems of equations --- we defer discussion of these cases until later lectures.)

-NOTE add wiki links for overdetermined and underdetermined!
+NOTE add wiki links for overdetermined and underdetermined

-In matrix form, the system la_se becomes
+In matrix form, the system eq:la_se becomes

 $$
 :label: la_gf
-\begin{aligned}
     A x = b
     \quad \text{where} \quad
     A =